How To Build Confidence And Overcome Self-Doubt

 People often lose confidence because they’ve stopped setting goals and working towards something larger than who they are and what they have always had.
 Sit down today and set some goals in motion.
 For real.
 Get a pad of paper and a pen or open a new doc on your computer and get to writing.

-On this outline of what goals you want to accomplish can be anything from basic ideas (“I want to be happy”) with space to create lists of how, to specific plans (“I want to take a photography class”).
+This outline of what goals you want to accomplish can be anything from basic ideas (“I want to be happy”) with space to create lists of how to specific plans (“I want to take a photography class”).
 Be sure these goals are reasonable and attainable with an end date in mind.
-Wake up each and every day with these goals as your main priority.
-What we have always done in the past may be comfortable and cozy, but it is not making you happy or self-confident.
-Remember the definition of insanity…

 Pick up a New Hobby

 Let’s be realistic.
 There are tens of thousands of classes, activities, groups, and clubs that you can join.
 Start by getting an idea of what you have always been interested in or something that you’ve always wanted to try.
 This is the time, my friend.
+Self-confident people try things whether they ultimately succeed or fail.
+It’s about the journey, not the destination.

 Always remember that you can’t remove doubt from your life completely.
 Doubt is a mechanism that we need to protect us from failure and making mistakes that could be disastrous.
 On the other hand, self-doubt can sabotage us from growth.
 Keeping yourself moving forward is the key to boosting confidence and squashing those negative little voices in your head.
 Don’t let yourself become stagnant.
 Keep putting one foot in front of the other.